thanosades/thanosades/README.md

 <p>My github-generated resume can be found <a href="https://resume.github.io/?thanosades">here</a>.</p>

-<p>If you're a friendly and respectful person who just loves to code and wants someone to talk or build something together,
-  find me on Discord: MeltyGear#4546 (I'm also up for chess and Yu-Gi-Oh!)</p>
+<p>If you're a friendly and respectful person who loves coding as much as I do, add me on Discord: MeltyGear#4546 (I'm also up for chess and Yu-Gi-Oh!)</p>